PLAIT-Project/AnonymizationTool/README.md

 ## Installation

+Run the AnonymizationTool in R with following Command:
+> shiny::runGitHub("AnonymizationTool", "PLAIT-project", subdir = "R")

-Install the package by using Github:
+Or install the package by using Github:
 > remotes::install_github("PLAIT-project/AnonymizationTool")

-Or just run the AnonymizationTool in R with following Command:
-> shiny::runGitHub("AnonymizationTool", "PLAIT-project", subdir = "R")

-Install the required packages:\
+Install the required packages for the execution:\
 see here: http://137.248.121.81:9798/plait/anonymisierungsapp/ (link is only accessible from the university network of the University of Marburg.)
 > requiredPackages <- c("shiny", "shinyjs", "shinyFiles", "shinyFeedback", "Rcpp") new.packages <- requiredPackages[!(requiredPackages %in% installed.packages()[,"Package"])]
 > if(length(new.packages)) install.packages(new.packages, quiet=TRUE)\